Establishing the business case for AI governance in 2025

 Ethics & Responsibility

-It increasingly looks like a matter of “when” not “if” AI will become a regulated category of technology.
-Questions about safety, security, and ethics have become increasingly urgent as ever more sophisticated and consequential cognitive tasks are delegated to machines.
+At varying degrees globally, AI is increasingly becoming a regulated category of technology.
+Questions about safety, security, and ethics have become increasingly urgent as more sophisticated and consequential cognitive tasks are delegated to machines.

 AI projects fail too often

-An alarming statistic for anyone interested in the responsible and efficient use of company resources is that 60-80 percent of AI projects fall short of their intended objectives.[1]
+In 2022, an alarming statistic for anyone interested in the responsible and efficient use of company resources showed that 60-80 percent of AI projects fall short of their intended objectives.[1]
 The study behind these figures blamed the problem on poor internal alignment and a lack of collaboration.
 Many AI systems cross internal silos, either in their inputs, outputs, or both.

-Leaders in enterprises who see evidence of this statistic in their organizations should already be questioning how to turn it on its head.
+Leaders in enterprises who still see evidence of these statistics in their organizations should be questioning the objectives and effectiveness of their overall AI investment.
 Those who do not should probably be looking more closely.
 There’s a good argument that the reach of innovation should exceed its grasp.
 However, when teams fail to work effectively with each other, they not only waste budgets and time but also thwart innovation and diminish future competitiveness.

 [Data and analytics] and business strategy are among the main drivers for AI governance.
 When AI governance is lacking, increased costs is the most common negative impact. - AI governance frameworks for responsible AI, Gartner Peer Community